soad03/OPCUa/README.md

 [node.js](https://nodejs.org/en/) and npm installed, and minimal command line knowledge.

-## Configuration
+## Configurations

+The application will read a configuration file.
+This file consists in a list of servers, and each server with a list of nodes to read.

-There are two configurations
+There are two configurations files, one for test and other for production environment.

-## *Client*

-The client will read the [client configuration json file](./OPCUaClientConfig.json) who is holding the connection information.
-This configuration allows to connect with multiple servers wit more or one variable to read

-## *Fiware*

-The [environment file](./ENV) holds the configuration to connect with fiware.
+* Configuation file to testint environment [here](./build/OPCUaClientConfigTest.js)

+* Configuation file to production environment [here](./build/OPCUaClientConfigProd.js)

+By deafault, the [default](./src/environment.ts) environmnet configuration is test.
+To mofify this configuration, set the environment variables at system level or change the [environmnet.ts](./src/environment.ts) file content.

 ## Testing
+To test this application, go to [this repository](https://gitlab.lst.tfo.upm.es/shop4cf/node-red-opc-ua-server) and deploy node-red.

+Once node red is running, run the tests executing ``npm run devtest`` to test the application against the depoyed node-red server.

-To run the tests, execute ``npm run test``
+**note** To test the application against the production server, run ``npm run prodtest``

 ## Deployment

-There are two options to use this tool
+There are two options to use this application:

 ## *Standalone*

 * Open a terminal at package.json level
-* execute ``npm run dev``
+* Execute ``npm run dev`` to development purposes.
+* To copile to js code, use the script ``npm run build``.
+This copile the typescipt to javascript into build directory

 ## *Docker*

-To run this code inside a docker container:
+To run this apllication inside a docker container:

 * Build the image using ``docker build -t arcelikclient .``
-* Create a container using ``docker run -d arcelikclient  --env-file ./ENV``
+* Create a container using ``docker run -d --env-file .env arcelikclient`` for production environment (if no env file is provided, the apllication run with test configuration)
+* To perfom the test wiht docker in test environment, execute `` docker build -t arcelikclient . --target devtest . --no-cache --progress=plain``
+* To perfom the test wiht docker in prod environment, execute `` docker build -t arcelikclient . --target prodtest . --no-cache --progress=plain``

 ## Support